SIWENOID v2 — Map

 - Pan — click and drag the map canvas with the mouse to move the view in any direction.

-Placing Datapoints on a Map
+Placing Datapoints on the Map

-To place datapoints on a map:
+To place datapoints on the map:

 Step 1 — Open the map in edit mode